ibivibiv/lm-finetuning/Markdown/RESEARCH.md

     -   Try leaking data to the lm by training on contigous sequences (move the start position of input sequence 1 step up
         -   would this even work or make a difference?
     -   can tf-xl be replaced with gpt2 and sliding windows
+    -   eval tf-xl on smaller context lengths
+        -   _is its extended context the reason for low ppl?_
 -   pplm
     -   generalize pplm
         -   more attribute models for normal generation use